jackyt1010/An-Interactive-Neural-Network-Based-System-for-Confined-Stylization-of-Product-Design/README.md

 Neural Style Transfer is a task of transferring style of one image to another.
 It is accomplished by using features of some pretrained model.
-In this project, the employed model was used for localized stylization of specific shape of the product image.GrabCut Algorithm and Region-Confined Stylization are being employed for this research project.
+In this project, the employed model was used for localized stylization of specific shape of the product image.GrabCut Algorithm and Region-Confined Stylization are used for this research project.

 ## Table of content